Have you considered praying the Psalms as a way to rejuvenate your prayer life?

 Why Should We Pray the Psalms?

 You can find a great deal of comfort in the Psalms as you read and listen to the words written by the Psalmist.
-Look to the Psalms when you are feeling low, and your spirits will surely be uplifted.
+Look to the words of the Psalmists when you are feeling low, and your spirits will surely be uplifted.

 Also, if you just need some encouragement, you should pray the Psalms for warmth, compassion, love, and the power to lift your spirits when you need to calm down!

-They can also provide comfort before a big occasion or event that is making you feel anxious.
+They are also a great way to find comfort before a big occasion or event that is making you feel anxious.

 How Do You Pray the Psalms?